Back to blog

 Car temperature sensor

-At first glance, it’s hard to tell the difference between an electric car and a vehicle with an internal combustion engine (ICE).
-Both look alike, and both take consumers from point A to B.
+At first glance, it’s hard to tell the difference between an electric vehicle and one powered by an internal combustion engine (ICE).
+Both look similar and move drivers from point A to point B.

 Car temperature sensors are a key component of EV design -- on par with those that monitor battery power.
 When it comes to monitoring temperatures throughout the vehicle, there are seven places where sensors are a necessity: